ashejim/C769/task2.md

 It indicates they could not find a matching in-text citation for every source on your reference list.
 Check that each reference has a match following APA style, e.g., (Author, year), and remove any references without matches.
 Use the [MS Word Reference Tool](https://support.microsoft.com/en-us/office/create-a-bibliography-citations-and-references-17686589-4824-4940-9c69-342c289fa2a5) to create, manage references, and avoid such errors.
 Follow the in-text citations and the reference page format of the [tasks 2 and 3 examples](resources:examples).

+### What if I start writing task 2 and want to change things?
+Do I need to resubmit task 1?

+No. Minor changes from task 1 to task 2 are expected and allowed *without updating the approval form*.
+Evaluators will not rigorously compare tasks 1 and 2.
+Task 2 is where the work is, and even with complete topic changes at most, you might need to revise the approval form (if at all).
+So never let task 1 dictate what you do in task 2.
+However, deviating significantly from what was approved could put you at risk of completing a project not meeting the requirements.
+So while small changes do not need review, substantial changes should be discussed with your assigned course instructor.

 ## Questions, comments, or suggestions?

 <script